Zama zama: Illegal mining related tragedies

 In the past decade, there has been an increase in illegal mining related fatalities both below and above ground.

 These include a rescue mission at Langlaagte Mine in 2016, the deaths of over 70 mine workers in Welkom in 2016 and the deaths of 31 miners in Virginia in 2023.

 The deaths of 17 people due to a gas leak at the Angelo informal settlement in Boksburg in July 2023 also exposed the nature and extent of the illegal mining crisis in the Gauteng province.
 The deaths occurred when suspected nitric oxide escaped into a residential area while a gas cylinder was being recycled for use in a mining operation.

+On 11 August 2026 fourteen (14) zama zamas believed to be Lesotho nationals died when a mine dumping side caved in at Nkaneng, near Marikana,in the Northwest province.

 Response by government

 Unregistered operators of precious metal refineries are charged with illegal possession of unwrought precious metals under the Precious Metals Act, cyanide pollution under the Environmental Act, and their equipment and raw materials are seized.
 The Mineral and Petroleum Resources Development Act of 2002 acknowledges artisanal miners, but an overhaul of the act has been proposed.
 The Council for Geoscience and Department of Mineral Resources are jointly responsible for rehabilitating the 6,000 abandoned mines in South Africa (600 around Johannesburg alone).
 They are barely making headway, and don't expect to close all abandoned shafts before 2039.
 Meanwhile manpower and resources of the Border Management Authority (BMA) is diverted to combat well-armed illegal miners.